DWashington3/Daily_Practice/README.md

 [i am starting here](https://docs.github.com/en/get-started)

-And i am going to use datacamp since i really like how they explain the WHY/ Mechnaisms behind certain things, whihc is very helpful fro my science brain.
+And i am going to use datacamp since i really like how they explain the WHY/ Mechnaisms behind certain things, which is very helpful for my science brain.

+### April 3rd

+Until i figure out the work doucmentation, i will just summarize my day here.
+Today I played with Miro.
+Our team is fairly new and we are still in the process of developing our own processes.
+I am researching the tools we can use for wireframes becasue we have been running into the problem of unsatified stakeholders.
+Not because the requirements weren't met but because the stakeholder didn't know what they wanted visually.
+So i will be looking into miro wireframs that we can use for the front-end dashboard development.

+In addition, to that I did some daily backlog grooming.
+Attended a few meetings and updated the user stories with requirments, and the team wiki space.

   </p>